CFA Australia provides several accessibility auditing options to check the accessibility of your digital content.

 This is a basic assessment against the 13 WCAG 2.1 guidelines.
 While not intended to be a detailed assessment against all success criteria, it can provide you with a basic and affordable overview of the most prominent website accessibility issues and how to fix them.
 It includes visual checks, screen reader evaluation and testing with an automated tool for up to 10 sample pages.
 If you’re trying to decide whether to renovate or replace your website and only need to know the essentials, this is the audit for you.

 This is an accessibility audit based on all success criteria of the internationally recognised WCAG 2.1 Level AA standard as recommended by the Australian Human Rights Commission (ARHC).
-The auditing processes are carried out in accordance with the W3C Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0.
+The auditing processes are carried out in accordance with the W3C Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0. to give your website WCAG certification if all success criteria are met.

 The WCAG-EM is a five-step evaluation process that includes: